Nonlinear phase synchronization and the role of spacing in shell models: Shell model as a dynamical system: equations for phases and amplitudes

 Note that a standard shell model with $N$ nodes has $N-2$ interacting triads.
 Since the equation for a single unconnected triad is equivalent to that of a spinning top, giving rise to nonlinear oscillations that can be represented in terms of Jacobi elliptic functions, each triad can be considered as a nonlinear oscillator.
-Furthermore since the shell model consists of self similar triads that are scaled by the same factor, the consecutive nonlinear oscillators that are coupled are also self-similar as they are also scaled by the same factor.
-The flux through such a chain of triads then requires some sort of synchronization of the phases of those consecutive triads.
+Furthermore since the shell model consists of self-similar triads that are scaled by the same factor, the consecutive nonlinear oscillators that are coupled are also self-similar, maintaining the same scaling factor.
+The energy flux through such a chain of triads then requires some sort of synchronization of the phases of those consecutive triads.
 Decreasing the shell spacing is thus key to understanding the synchronization behavior of shell models.
-Since it simultaneously allows us to increase $N$, considering the large $N$ limit, important for synchronization, while at the same time reducing the ratio of the coefficients of two consecutive triads allowing them to have closer natural nonlinear frequencies.
+Since it simultaneously allows us to increase $N$, considering the large $N$ limit, important for synchronization, and reduce the ratio of the coefficients of two consecutive triads allowing them to have closer natural nonlinear frequencies.
 Note that the usual GOY model with $g=2$, covers roughly seven decades in $k$-space with $N=24$, and it is not feasible to increase that number substantially without decreasing $g$, since the power law solution would start going under machine precision levels.

 Thus, varying the $g$ parameter, while increasing $N$ in order to cover the same wave-number range, allows us to modify the affinity of the triadic network of the shell model to synchronization (i.e. \emph{synchronizability}).
 Since the intermittency in shell models is a consequence of its time evolution, one would expect this to have significant impact on intermittency as well.
-Based on these observations, we present below, a detailed study introducing specific methods for observing various aspects of local and global synchronization, and the implications of these observations for the turbulent cascade as well as intermittency, mainly by varying the $g$ parameter to control its \textit{sychronizability}.
+Hence, we present below, a detailed study introducing specific methods for observing various aspects of local and global synchronization, and the implications of these observations for the turbulent cascade as well as intermittency, mainly by varying the $g$ parameter to control its \textit{sychronizability}.